-Use this section to enter information on any promising approaches or innovations demonstrated during your implementation of the grant.
+Use this section to enter information on any promising approaches or innovations that your subrecipients or high-need communities demonstrated during implementation of the grant.

 Only update this section if you implemented new promising approaches or innovations during this reporting period.
 Select "Add Approach or Innovation" to enter information.